Poetry: Her Real Worth

-I, myself, is guilty of this.
-I admit that oftentimes I overlook the beauty of a certain individual just because I foresee that he or see could just be another nondescript person.
+I, myself, am guilty of this.
+I admit that oftentimes I overlook the beauty of a certain individual just because I foresee that he or she could just be another nondescript person.

 I almost cried when I read this piece again.
-It was written with a pencil so the writings now are getting washed out.
+It was written with a pencil so the writing now is getting washed out.
 But when I read through it, it reminded me once again of the person I wrote this about.
-Penned with such vivacious spirit at that time, I really admired her.
-Her kindness stuck to me, even until now.
-I regretted the moment that I lost mocking her every way – making fun of her behind her back.
+Penned with such a vivacious spirit at that time, I really admired her.
+Her kindness stuck with me, even until now.
+I regretted the moment that I lost mocking her in every way – making fun of her behind her back.
 Yet, in spite of it all, she remained true to herself and to the people around her.
 I realized eventually, that it was her true self that she was showing to everyone – no secrets, no lies.
 It was – and definitely, still is – the reason why she has been loved and respected by everyone around her.
 It is true indeed that the kindness you show to a person – random or definite – will never be forgotten.
-And the person inside you – that kindness and generosity – will truly out shine the flaws and imperfections you have outside.
+And the person inside you – that kindness and generosity – will truly outshine the flaws and imperfections you have outside.

 To that person, I’m sorry.
 I just hope that you’ll appreciate this sincere apology – for I never wanted to be an enemy to you for the rest of my life.

 Nov.
 9, 2004

 I like her complexion and her flowing hair